dipolexchange/docs/docs/intro.md

 ## Trade

 ### The people's choice
-DipoleSwap is the leading decentralized exchange on PlatON Network, with the highest trading volumes in the market (sources: 1 2).
+DipoleSwap is the leading decentralized exchange on PlatON Network, with the highest trading volumes in the market.

 ### Low fees